julien-nc/nextcloud-webdav-filepicker/README.md

 * getSaveFilePath: open it to get a target directory path
 * getUploadFileLink: open it to select a target directory and get a WebDav upload link

-To access these methods, put a `ref` to the `NcFilePicker` component and then:
+To access these methods, put a `ref` to the `NcWebdavFilePicker` component and then:
 ``` javascript
 this.$refs.myref.getFilesPath()
 this.$refs.myref.getFilesLink({